 - Then you need to do the final proof.
 You can choose to bake the same day and let the dough proof on the kitchen counter, or you can put it in the fridge and do an overnight proof.

-- If you opt not to use a dutch oven or combo cooker you need to steam the bread using other methods.
+- If you opt not to use a dutch oven or combo cooker, you must steam the bread using other methods.
+If you bake steamed, you should use a baking stone or steel, and you can bake both loaves simultaneously.